-Other duties include facilitating expeditions, ensuring the safety of both people and wildlife during expeditions, hosting tourists and other guests, and the maintenance of travel vehicles and other equipment.
+Other duties include facilitating expeditions, ensuring the safety of both people and wildlife populations during expeditions, hosting tourists and other guests, and the maintenance of travel vehicles and other equipment.

-To succeed in this career you need to very self-driven because most of the time you will be working independently or with very minimal supervision.
+To succeed in this career you need to be very self-driven because most of the time you will be working independently or with very minimal supervision.

 There are many entry-level animal conservation jobs in this field and the pay is relatively good.
 So, if you love wildlife, and are passionate about exploration and adventure, then a career as a field guide could be ideal for you.